brainlife/docs/docs/user/publication.md

 # Publications

-Once you finish processing your datasets and produced all data derivatives, you can publish them by creating a current snapshots of your datasets and create a new publication page.
+Once you finish processing your datasets and produced all data derivatives, you can publish them by creating a current snapshot of your datasets and create a new publication page.

 Publication records at brainlife.io/pubs are preserved for at least ten years.
 The published data object will be backed on IU  [Scholarly Data Archive](https://kb.iu.edu/d/aiyi) tape archive, and brainlife.io will generate the [schema.org](https://schema.org) metadata to promote maximum discoverability and respect of the [FAIR principles](https://www.go-fair.org/fair-principles/).